 Big data really is revolutionising in the travel industry and it having a massive impact on our journey, from booking the holiday to actually going on it.
 And the data that is being collected is only going to grow and, hopefully, improve our travel experience!

 How do you think big data can affect the travel industry?
 Do you think travel companies can do more with big data to improve customer experience?
-Let me know your thoughts in the comments below.

 This blog was originally published on LinkedIn.
 To read the original article click here